 It is noted that global palm oil production has exceeded the production of other edible oils in the last ten years.
 It is further expected that this production rate is likely to fall during the projection period.
 Malaysia and Indonesia produce the most palm oil, accounting for more than one-third of total vegetable oil output worldwide.
 Production is projected to increase by 1.8% per annum over the forecast period in Indonesia, which is very little in comparison to 6.9% per annum in the last decade.
 The sluggish development is ascribed to the biggest importers of palm oil enforcing tight environmental rules, in addition to sustainable agriculture standards.
 As a result, the expansion of the palm oil area in Malaysia and Indonesia is expected to decelerate.
 It is also determined that in order to boost the expansion of palm oil output, certain productivity improvements are necessary, including an increase in replanting efforts in certain locations.

-In the other regions of the world, palm oil production is projected to grow at a fast pace from a lower base mainly for utilization in the local and regional markets.
-For instance, in Thailand the palm oil production is assumed to be around 2.9 Mt by the end 2028, in Colombia, the production is expected to reach 2.0 Mt by the end of 2028, and in Nigeria, the production is projected to achieve a size of 1.2 Mt. by 2028.
-At the international level, the palm oil supply is estimated to grow at an annual growth rate of 1.8% over the time period 2019-2028 (source: OECD-FAO).
+In other regions of the world, palm oil production is projected to grow at a fast pace from a lower base, mainly for utilization in the local and regional markets.
+For instance, in Thailand the palm oil production is assumed to be around 2.9 Mt by the end of 2028, in Colombia, production is expected to reach 2.0 Mt by the end of 2028, and in Nigeria, production is projected to reach a size of 1.2 Mt. by 2028.
+At the international level, palm oil supply is estimated to grow at an annual growth rate of 1.8% over the time period 2019-2028 (source: OECD-FAO).